Mintegral-official/HiBid-Android/README.md

 }
 ```

 ### Start to bid(For example, Using a Facebook bidder)

-1.Initialize the object of BidRequestInfo and its list.
+1. Initialize the object of BidRequestInfo and its list.

 ```java
 BidRequestInfo fb = new BidRequestInfo("your facebook appId",